 This feeds into their vision of ’Educating champions of a just and sustainable future’.
 The architectural design firm behind this beauty is C.F.
 Møller, that have giants like Carlsberg and Mascot International on their resume.

 A whopping 12,000 solar panels are placed at various angles to make the maximum use of natural light and generate electricity that meets nearly half of the school’s energy consumption.

 An equivalent of which would power 70 single-family houses.
-Majority of the classrooms are strategically placed on the corners of the building to ensure optimal usage of daylight, and reward wonderful views of the man-made peninsula that the school is built on.
+The majority of the classrooms are strategically placed at the corners of the building to ensure optimal usage of daylight and give wonderful views of the man-made peninsula that the school is built on.

 CIS also has on-campus greenhouses; the food grown here is used in the canteen, so the students are aware of where their food comes from.

 Other sustainable solutions built into the architecture design plans include food waste management food where scraps are put through a grinder to produce pulp for bio-gas production.

 After which the pulp is used as fertilizer in Danish agriculture, or fed to pigs (one of Denmark’s biggest exports).

 All the interiors of the school are designed using materials sourced from nature: wool-upholstered sofas, bamboo bookshelves, and oiled oak wood floors.